Mixolyde/blaseballstatus/README.md

 Published at https://mixolyde.github.io/blaseballstatus

 ## TODO
-* Display data as it comes in
-  * Games Behind standings
-  * Other pages in background
 * Fetch future game schedule
 * Factor future schedule into magic numbers
 * Simulated playoff chances